billcprice3/authorship-and-ai/text/010-your-writing-software-stack.md

 This resource is designed to help you identify and access several of the most widely used and relevant Large Language Model-based AI tools (LLMs) available.
 Whether you're new to these tools or looking to explore beyond ChatGPT, this guide will provide you with the essentials: what each model is, how to access it, and how to start using it for academic and professional ideation tasks.

-This guide includes three categories of models:
+This guide includes four categories of models:

 1. Tools Provided by [Generative AI @ Pitt](https://www.technology.pitt.edu/ai) (university-supported tools with secure access for institutional use)

 2. Other Frontier Models (freely accessible, web-based models not administered by the university)

-3. Local Models (runs on your own device for complete privacy and offline use)
+3. Local Models on Desktop/Laptop (runs on your own device for complete privacy and offline use)

+4. Local Models on Mobile Devices (a still-emerging format similar to, but generally less capable than, the local models on desktop/laptop)

 ---